revk/ESP32-Faikin/ESP32/release/README.md

 - The `Faikin-S1-PICO-bootloader.bin` needs to be the relevant release bootloader binary file for the chip used.
 - The `Faikin-S1-PICO.bin` needs to be the relevant release binary file for the chip used.
+- The bootloader address differs between ESP32 versions S1 and S3.
+For the S1 versions the bootloader is located at 0x1000.
+For the S3 models this needs to be changed to 0x0.

 ## 8266 port